quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/troubleshooting-and-tips.md

 ---

 ## $q.electron
-While you are developing with Electron Mode, you can access `this.$q.electron` in your Vue files.
+While you are developing with Electron Mode, you can access `$q.electron` in your Vue files.
 This is an alias to the `electron` Object when imported.

 ```js
 import { useQuasar } from 'quasar'